 - Provide necessary information required for the NCI Cancer Center Support Grant reporting requirements

 The primary purpose of the UWCCC is to facilitate cancer research.
 Thus, cancer research involvement is the primary criterion for UWCCC membership.
-Many members have published peer reviewed cancer-related research and participate in a UWCCC Disease-Oriented Working Group or Clinical Research Group.
+Many members have published peer reviewed cancer-related research and participate in a UWCCC Disease-Oriented Teams or Clinical Research Group.
 Others lead cancer clinical trials or contribute to the overall mission of the UWCCC in areas of patient care and/or community outreach.

 Join the UWCCC